Skip to content

 When evaluating a new workflow request, ask one question:

-Would this capability strengthen the platform for everyone, or is it a specialized behavior that should be isolated behind a provider contract?
+Would this capability strengthen the platform for everyone, or is it a specialized behavior that should be isolated behind a plugin contract?

 If it is standard platform behavior, build it into the core.
-If it is specialized, external, or tenant-specific, make it a provider.
+If it is specialized, external, or tenant-specific, make it a plugin.

 That rule keeps product decisions honest.
 It prevents the core from becoming a dumping ground for exceptions while still letting the platform grow.